celo-org/docs/docs/protocol/plumo.md

 - You will be asked for your passphrase - enter the same one from earlier.
   - Follow the same process from earlier when prompted for additional entropy.
 - Wait until you see 0/256 on the progress bar.
-This means that your contribution has started, and you are succesfully running the contributor binary.
+This means that your contribution has started, and you are successfully running the contributor binary.

 Once this is running, you can leave the machine running -- no direct action is needed.
 This will run for about ~36 hours, after which the software will terminate running and you will have finished contributing to the Plumo setup!